 Easing

-Recognizing the confusion among designers, including myself, regarding the distinction between "Eases In" and "Eases Out," I devised a new naming system for clarity in usage.
+Recognizing the distinction between ‘Ease In’ and ‘Ease Out.’
+I devised a new naming system for clarity in usage.
 Additionally, I introduced a standard and gentle bounce curve to infuse delight into various app situations.
 The timing aspects were informed by research and best practices observed in the industry's leading companies.

 Color coding